strangepleasures/Jet/README.md

-# An interpreter an IDE for the Jet programming
+# An interpreter and an IDE for the Jet programming

 ## Grammar (pseud-BNF):